salmaehab26/AUVNET-Flutter-Internship-IntegrateWithSupabase/README.md

 -Supabase Setup
   Make sure you have created a project on Supabase

-Add your url and anonKey to the Supabase.initialize method in main.dart
+Add your URL and anonKey to the Supabase.initialize method in main.dart

 -Dependencies